oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ##### Using Sender-Constrained Tokens

 Browser-based OAuth clients can implement DPoP {{RFC9449}} to transition from bearer access tokens and bearer refresh tokens to sender-constrained tokens.
-In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable [CryptoKeyPair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKeyPair) is stored using {{IndexedDB}}).
+In such an implementation, the private key used to sign DPoP proofs is handled by the browser (a non-extractable {{CryptoKeyPair}} is stored using {{IndexedDB}}).
 As a result, the use of DPoP effectively prevents scenarios where the attacker exfiltrates the application's tokens (See {{scenario-single-theft}} and {{scenario-persistent-theft}}).

 Note that the use of DPoP does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).
 Even when DPoP is mandatory, the attacker can bind the fresh set of tokens to a key pair under their control, allowing them to exfiltrate the sender-constrained tokens and use them by relying on the attacker-controlled key to calculate the necessary DPoP proofs.